orangkucing/MewPro4/README.md

 #MewPro 2

-Arduino BacPac™ for GoPro Hero 4 Black: GoPro can be controlled by ATtiny1634 attached on Herobus.
+Arduino BacPac™ for GoPro Hero 4 Black/Silver: GoPro can be controlled by ATtiny1634 attached on Herobus.

 Resources: